 Showers’ post race victory celebration was far from the usual spraying of champagne.
 Showers’ display did just what he intended it to do.
 It attracted major media attention from the likes of ESPN and USA Today that helped to spread his bold message to hundreds of thousands.

-“I think the message in my gesture will reverberate for years to come.
+“I think the message in my gesture will reverberate.
 Nobody has ever done that before.
 Nobody has ever taken their leg off and waved it to the crowd,” laughed Showers.
 “Some misinterpreted the act as me merely plugging my sponsor’s product.
 The main reason I did it was to make a humanities statement – look at this disabled kid that just whooped everybody’s ass.”

 For most that message was heard loud and clear.